 In terms of appearance, it’s a fairly standard river cave, not dissimilar to other river caves that I have visited.
 You are unlikely, at any point in the tour, to be overcome with awe – which does not mean it is in any way bad, but it may not be as spectacular as you might expect given its listing as one of the New7Wonders of Nature.

 And my appreciation of the cave was severely diminished by the tour operators attempt to gold-plate the experience.
-The incessant queuing, combined with the general cheesiness of the whole operation, made the tour feel like a long, slow, boring ride at an amusement park.
+The incessant queuing, combined with the general cheesiness of the whole operation, made the tour feel like a long, slow, not-all-that-interesting ride at an amusement park.

 Does the underground river at Puerto Princesa deserve to be one of the New7Wonders of Nature?